 In the referendum of 23 June 2016, the majority of British voters expressed the will that the United Kingdom exit the European Union, 43 years after it joined the European Economic Community, as it was called at the time.

 Following up on the vote, on 29 March 2017, the British Government activated the withdrawal mechanism provided for under Art.
 50 of the Treaty on European Union (TEU).
-The activation of the procedure officially kickstarted negotiations to agree on the terms of the Brexit on the basis of a Withdrawal Agreement, the first step in a complex process leading to the formal exit of the United Kingdom from the European Union, scheduled at the end of the 2-year negotiation period, on 29 March 2019 and later extended to 12 April 2019 (in case of a No-Deal Brexit) or to 22 May (in case of the ratification of the Withdrawal Agreement) and ultimately extended to no later than 31 October 2019.
+The activation of the procedure officially kickstarted negotiations to agree on the terms of the Brexit on the basis of a Withdrawal Agreement, the first step in a complex process leading to the formal exit of the United Kingdom from the European Union, scheduled at the end of the 2-year negotiation period, on 29 March 2019.
+The term was later extended twice between March and April and again, for the third time, late October by January 31, 2020 (see Part IV below, “Latest developments”).

 II – The Brexit negotiation (2017-2018)

 The first phase of negotiations was closed on December 15, 2017 and the European Council subsequently certified that sufficient progress had been made to open the second phase of negotiations.

 The second phase of negotiations began at the very start of 2018, under Bulgaria’s 6-month rotating Presidency of the EU Council, On March 19, 2018, the parties reached an agreement on the rights of citizens, on the regulation of outstanding financial commitments, on the transition period and on other aspects of the separation, thus covering almost 80% of the scope of application of the Withdrawal Agreement.